Virginia Personal Injury Law and Settlements

 Subsequently, the owner should exercise greater caution regarding their dog’s future behavior.
 This principle is commonly known as the “one bite” rule.
 However, if an owner hasn’t been made aware of their dog’s tendencies, Virginia jurisprudence suggests that the dog owner still has “the duty of using ordinary care to prevent his dog from injuring others.”

 Virginia’s “one bite rule” often confuses many.
 Contrary to its name, the rule doesn’t grant every dog a “free bite.”
 Instead, the rule states that a dog owner might not be held liable the first time their dog bites, unless it can be evidenced that the owner was, or should have been, aware of the dog’s aggressive tendencies.
 Even without a prior bite, behaviors like growling or snapping can hint at a dog’s aggressive nature.
+If the dog owner is not aware of the dog’s propensities, Virginia case law suggests that the dog owner has a common law duty to exercise ordinary care to protect individuals from injuries inflicted by their dog and can be held civilly liable for breaching that duty.

-There are exceptions to the “one bite rule”.
+There are exceptions to the “one bite rule.”
 For instance, if the owner had knowledge of the dog’s potential danger before any bite or if they failed to adhere to local leash laws, they could still face liability.

 Virginia Wrongful Death Lawsuits